mhh916/numberGuesser/README.md

 ### Number Guesser - Mini Project
 A Python application that implements the Number Guesser game.
-This game generates a random number for the user to guess.
+This game generates a random number between 1~100 for the user to guess.

 December 27 2021